Feral Cat Colonies

-We will trap, neuter and release local ferals in Batley, Dewsbury and the surrounding areas.
+We will trap, neuter and release local ferals in certain areas of West Yorkshire.

 We have a Feral Fund which we use to treat injuries which our vet finds when he neuters them, like the girl in the picture above who had become entangled in plastic netting.
 Other injuries can be from pellet injuries, bite injuries, road traffic accidents and machinery injuries.

-Donations can be made through PayPal on firstname.lastname@example.org using the family and friends option and quoting Feral Fund.
+Donations can be made through PayPal at firstname.lastname@example.org using the family and friends option and quoting Feral Fund, or click on the donate button below.

-Ferals are excellent at keeping the local rodent population down, so if you have a problem with rats or mice, or have a smallholding, stables, kennels, or factory etc which would take a small neutered group of ferals to control the vermin please let us know.
+Ferals are excellent at keeping the local rodent population down, so if you have a problem with rats or mice, or have a smallholding, stables, kennels, or factory etc which would take a neutered feral to control the vermin please let us know.
 All they require is shelter, food and water.

 Feral kittens have a hard time.